Code-Institute-Submissions/dhakal79-Portfolio-project-MS1_SeptResub/README.md

 * Coding for feedback.html page was inspired from differnt tutorial from https://codeinstitute.net/
 * The icons in the footer and contact page came from [Font Awesome](https://fontawesome.com/)
 * For README.md file, reference of https://github.com/Chris-McGonigle/emmas-beauty-parlour and https://github.com/iKelvvv/MS1 was considered.
-* Thanks to my mentor Marcel for constructive feedback.
+* Thanks to my mentor Marcel Mulders for his constructive feedback.

 ### Content
  * All the contents for index.html page age came from https://www.un-ihe.org/unit-operations-water-treatment-coagulation-sedimentation-flotation-and-filtration